alxersov/ctlg/README.md

  - .NET console application (.NET Framework 4.6.2).
  - Pri.LongPath is used to support long paths.
  - Autofac is used to inject dependencies.
- - Crc32.NET is used to calculate CRC32 checksums.
  - NUnit and Moq for testing.
  - NLog is used for logging.